 Funds withdrawn for non-qualified expenses will be taxed at your income-tax rate, plus a 20% tax penalty if under the age of 65.

-The Internal Revenue Service (IRS) states that a negative balance in your HSA account is prohibited by federal law.
+The IRS states that a negative balance in your HSA account is prohibited by federal law.
 This means that you cannot have any transaction, fee or charge that causes your HSA account to have a negative balance.
 It is extremely important that you do not overdraw your HSA account.

 We encourage you to set up an account balance alert on your HSA account to help effectively manage your account and avoid a negative balance.
 By opening an HRCU HSA, you agree to immediately deposit sufficient funds to eliminate any negative balance should that situation occur, and also authorize HRCU to transfer funds from any other HRCU account in which you have an interest, to create a non-negative balance in the HSA checking account.